 Introduction - Indiana FactsThe state of Indiana is located in the Midwest Region of the United States.
 It is one of eight U.S. states that are in the Great Lakes Region.
 What comes to many people's minds when they think of Indiana is the Indianapolis Motor Speedway, the largest spectator sporting arena in the world, where the famous Indianapolis 500 auto race is held annually.
 There is, however, much more to this Midwest state than the amazing speedway.
 On this page you will find a list of interesting facts about Indiana including quick facts such as the population and the capital, interesting facts such as what famous people where born there, and historical facts such as the one American Civil War battle fought there.
-This information is written for kids and adults.
+This information, written for kids and adults, provides a great description of Indiana.

 Click here for a great selection of Amazon.com books about Indiana.